a-vishniavetski/a-vishniavetski/README.md

 # 💫 About Me:
-Python Engineer with experience in Backend and an interest in Data Engineering.
+Python Engineer with experience in Backend.
 SQL, Azure Cloud and Docker.
-Right now I am studying Machine Learning. <br>
+Right now I am also studying Machine Learning. <br>

 ## 🌐 Socials: